 Prerequisites: ED TECH 5340 or consent of instructor.
 Elements of digital video production will be studied and used to produce video for a variety of formats.
 Students will develop the skill to produce and stream programs for school news programs, video annuals, documentaries and staff development programs.

-ED TECH 6460 Technology Coordination in Schools: 3 semester hours
+ED TECH 6460 Technology Development in Community Organizations: 3 semester hours

 ED TECH 6490 Internship: 1-10 semester hours